clementlefevre/udacity_ML/capstone_project/report/capstone_report.md

 and :

-The full renting of an appartment is strictly regulated in Berlin : [only 58 authorizations have been delivered by the city for 800 applications in 2016](http://www.salon.com/2017/06/30/how-the-berlin-government-could-rein-in-airbnb-and-protect-local-housing_partner/).
+The full renting of an appartment is strictly regulated in Berlin :it requires an authorization from the city Authorities, In 2016, [only 58 authorizations have been delivered by the city for 800 applications](http://www.salon.com/2017/06/30/how-the-berlin-government-could-rein-in-airbnb-and-protect-local-housing_partner/).

 One of the consequence of the spread of such a disruptive platform is a shortage of affordable housing for the locals.
 InsideAirBnB, an online activist organization, regulary scraps the entire AirBnB offers for a selection of cities, including Berlin.